f5devcentral/tmos-cloudinit/README.md

 ## The tmos_declared Cloudinit Module ##

 This module assumes the management interface provisioning completes via the default method (DHCPv4 or DHCPv6), but that all other onboard configurations should be handled through f5-declarative-onboarding and f5-appsvcs-extension declarations.

 #### Warning: DHCPv6 does not include interface-mtu support, meaning access to your management interface might not be reliable.
-IPv6 requires the mgmt interface be set to a minumum of 1280 bytes, but SDN tunnel types might limit it to below the standard 1500 bytes.
+IPv6 requires the mgmt interface be set to a minimum of 1280 bytes, but SDN tunnel types might limit it to below the standard 1500 bytes.
 Use the `tmos_static_mgmt` in your cloudinit YAML if you need to provision your management interface to make it accessible. ####

 The declarations must be coherent with the deployment environment.
 As an example, the f5-declarative-onboarding declaration would need to include the `internal` VLAN and the `self_1nic` SelfIP classes to properly declare a 1NIC deployment.